 Nurses are creatures of habit; this is how you save lives.
 Unfortunately, when working in a new location, your habits and styles of working may need to change to match the new location.
 This can create some friction between you and the other nurses.
 It can be difficult, but try to resist the urge to make statements that reflect what you did in other locations.
 It may insinuate that your old way was better.
 Just remember: doing things differently, is just that – different!
 Different doesn’t mean wrong.

 The first few days of meeting people can be awkward, and in your efforts to make a good first impression, it can be easy to overdo it by being too sweet or too polite.
 The more that you act like the real you, the easier it is for people to get to know who you are.
 If you aren’t sure about something, just ask.
 A quick explanation of “this is how I’m used to doing a task, is this right?” will show others that you are willing to be trained in the right way.

 Create the Right Kind of Boundaries

 The word “no” is one of the hardest words for nurses to use.
 We all want to appear as good team players and help each other out — and we should do it as much as we can while we are at work.
 But that is where the boundary has to be drawn.
 There are times when you are available to work and there are times you are not.
 Sometimes, as nurses, we need a fresh start (or place) to practice flexibility and create the opportunity for defining and setting the right boundaries for yourself.
-Communicating clearly to your new colleagues and charge nurses, will set yourself up for success.
-Orientating to a new place, doesn’t have to be viewed as just a necessity.
+Communicating clearly to your new colleagues and charge nurses, will set you up for success.
+Orientating to a new place doesn’t have to be viewed as just a necessity.
 Remember, that change brings new opportunities!